 The area hotels are booked with reporters and film crews from many of the major networks and newspapers.
 You cannot get a lunchtime seat at Linda’s Café because these reporters and film crews always know the best lunchtime spot anywhere they go.
-And if the reporters and producers are not enough, there’s the FBI guys that need places to sleep and food to eat.
+And if the reporters and producers are not enough, there are the FBI guys that need places to sleep and food to eat.

 But, “wait a minute,” the good ole boys and other citizens of the county say.
 “We only want to hear about the ‘good news’ in St. Mary’s County.
 That’s what we want the rest of the world to see.
 We want them to see Julie’s pretty smile (the one that obviously makes everyone go deaf), the thorns and briars of Myrtle Point (let the TV audience imagine there is a boat ramp there) and the pictures of the pretty barns that adorn our Enterprise newspaper (the owners on Wall Street haven’t seen many barns and to them, that is as exciting as aliens coming to earth).”

 In my dream, Ken is astounded by the reaction of the good ole boys and other citizens.
 “Do it for the citizens of this county” is what he heard and that’s what he thought he did.
 His spin to the rest of the world on St. Mary’s County is the admittance that there are some problems here, but there are some good and decent folks in the county who want change and see little of it every four years.

 Our Board of County Commissioners wants the rest of the world to see St. Mary’s County for all of its beauty and splendor.
 They want to show to outside world the high-tech center developing in Lexington Park.
 But, what this board is not, is marketing people.
 In fact, this board has made the gravest of mistakes.